-- (2) how different types of mutation occur & affect gene expression; neutral vs. selectionist theories of molecular evolution; how to detect positive selection on protein-coding gene regions - (3) assumptions of Hardy-Weinberg equilibrium; how to use allele + genotype frequencies to assess whether a population is deviating from neutral expectations

-(4) factors that maintain or diminish genetic variation in populations, and the consequences of reduced variation

-- (5) effects of linkage disequilibrium, what creates it and what destroys it; effects of inbreeding - (6) features of asexual vs. sexual reproduction; sexual selection female choice vs. run-away selection and male display traits; sexual conflict at organismal & genetic levels; parent-offspring conflicts - (7) how trade-offs can limit adaptation and shape life-history evolution; phenotypic plasticity vs. bet-hedging - (8) quantitative traits, and how they are affected by selection; how to measure heritability - (9) allopatric versus ecological speciation; pre-zygotic vs. post-zygotic reproductive isolation; role of assortative mating and habitat choice; natural and sexual selection during adaptive radiations - (10) methods of phylogenetic analysis; use of DNA sequence information and patterns of gene expression during development to infer evolutionary relationships; comparative analysis of trait evolution - (11) theories on the origin of life, body plan evolution, and "deep homology"; the Cambrian explosion - (12) effects of mass extinction in macroevolution; human contributions to the current mass extinction
+- (1) the pioneering work of Darwin and Wallace in evolution & biogeography; four principles of natural selection; how the Modern Synthesis fused genetics and Darwinian "descent with modification" - (2) how different types of mutation occur & affect gene expression; neutral vs. selectionist theories of molecular evolution; how to detect positive selection on protein-coding gene regions - (3) assumptions of Hardy-Weinberg equilibrium; how to use allele + genotype frequencies to assess whether a population is deviating from neutral expectations - (4) factors that maintain or diminish genetic variation in populations, and the consequences of reduced variation - (5) effects of linkage disequilibrium, what creates it and what destroys it; effects of inbreeding - (6) features of asexual vs. sexual reproduction; sexual selection female choice vs. run-away selection and male display traits; sexual conflict at organismal & genetic levels; parent-offspring conflicts - (7) how trade-offs can limit adaptation and shape life-history evolution; phenotypic plasticity vs. bet-hedging - (8) quantitative traits, and how they are affected by selection; how to measure heritability - (9) allopatric versus ecological speciation; pre-zygotic vs. post-zygotic reproductive isolation; role of assortative mating and habitat choice; natural and sexual selection during adaptive radiations - (10) methods of phylogenetic analysis; use of DNA sequence information and patterns of gene expression during development to infer evolutionary relationships; how traits are linked to diversification rates - (11) theories on the origin of life; Cambrian explosion; effects of mass extinction in macroevolution - (12) the medical importance of evolutionary biology